-While cholesterol and fats are being deposited in the inner lining of the arteries, causing arterial plaque to get thicker and thicker, cholesterol and fats are also commonly deposited in the ear lobes, making them thicker.
+While cholesterol and fats are being deposited in the inner lining of the arteries, they can also be deposited in the ear lobes, making them thicker.

 Do you have thick ear lobes?

-Do you have a crease in your ear lobes?
+Do you have a diagonal crease in your ear lobes?

 Eventually, as people get older, their thick ear lobes can develop a diagonal crease, called “Frank’s crease” or “Frank’s sign (1).”
-By the time Frank’s sign appears, there is an extremely strong association with heart disease.
+By the time Frank’s sign appears, there is an extremely strong association with heart disease, more than just a red flag.
 This study (2) found that 78% of people with Frank’s ear lobe crease had heart disease.
 An autopsy study in Sweden also found a strong association with coronary disease and sudden cardiac death (3).

-do you know someone with thick ear lobes?
-Or someone with a crease in their ear lobes?
+Do you know someone with a diagonal crease in their ear lobes?

 Ask them the question: "Are you CardioSound?"
 Or send them a link to this page.
 You just might save a life.

-Although having thick ear lobes is one risk factor for heart disease, the absence of thick ear lobes does not necessarily lower your risk.
+Although having thick ear lobes is one risk factor for heart disease, normal sized ear lobes does not reduce your risk.
 The absence of Frank’s ear lobe crease does not mean you do not have heart disease.
 Lots of people with normal ear lobes have heart attacks.

 Dr. Frank first described the association between ear lob creases and coronary risk factors.
 19 of 20 patients with ear lobe creases had at least one risk factor for coronary disease.
 Frank ST Aural sign of coronary artery disease.
 N Engl J Med 1973;289:327-8